Identification of Dyestuff From Unknown Dyed Samples

 Absence of vat, sulfur,

-reactive or naphthol dye
+Reactive or naphthol dyes

-Experiment no: 02: Boiling the sample with 5% soap solution and 2% soda ash solution for 1 – 2 minutes in presence of a piece of white (well-scoured/bleached) cotton fabric or yarn.
+Experiment no: 02: Boiling the sample with 5% soap solution and 2% soda ash solution for 1 – 2 minutes in the presence of a piece of white (well-scoured/bleached) cotton fabric or yarn.

 Observation Inference Remarks

-The color bleed and
+The color bleeds and

 white cotton is dyed